 Other recognized types of cheese in this category include Asiago, Manchego, Gouda, Swiss, Edam, Emmental, and Monterey Jack.

 If you have ever seen a Roquefort or Stilton cheese, the chances are high that the blue veins have attracted your attention.
 Those, again, are nothing but a special kind of mold.

 Unlike the soft-ripened cheeses, a blue penicillium mold is sprayed into the milk container before getting curdled.
 Then, cheesemakers cut the curd, pile it into the molds, and let it drain.
 This blue mold won’t grow unless it gets enough air.
-Therefore, they make holes inside the cheese to allow oxygen to penetrate it.
+Therefore, they make holes inside it to allow oxygen to penetrate.

 The reaction between the mold and curds results in a somewhat spicy taste.
 Blue cheeses include Roquefort, Gorgonzola, Danish blue, and Stilton.

-Although many of us consider processed cheeses as a type of cheese, experts in dairy products don’t count them as real cheese.
+Although many of us consider processed cheeses as a type of product that belongs to this category, experts in dairy products don’t count them as real cheese.

-The truth is that they include most of the elements of the aforementioned types of cheese, including milk, fat, whey protein, and lactic acid.
+The truth is that they include most of the elements of the aforementioned types, including milk, fat, whey protein, and lactic acid.
 However, the main characteristic that separates this group is that the applied process is wholly different and does not share similarities with the traditional cultures used for making cheese.

 Modern cheesemakers manipulate traditional recipes, use whatever kind of milk they like, and make a new product of their own.
 So they can use cows’ milk for Mozzarella, goats’ milk for Brie, and even change the commonly-used molds for processing the curds.
 Moreover, special kinds of additives are also added to these products to improve their shelf life and alter the flavors.